Valuing a SaaS Business with Template

 If comparable companies are trading at an average EV/Revenue multiple of 10x, and your revenue is $2 million, your valuation would be $20 million.

-4. Customer Lifetime Value to Customer Acquisition Cost (LTV) Ratio
+4. Customer Lifetime Value To Customer Acquisition Cost (LTV/CAC)

 Description